bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 showQuestionNo               boolean     Show the question no. / no. of questions?
 0 checkAllStars                boolean     Check all stars on star rating by default?
-0 highscoreLimit               integer     Number of entries in the highscore              10 allowHtml                    boolean     Allow HTML at question-answers from the BE?
+0 highscoreLimit               integer     Number of entries in the highscore              10 allowEdit                    boolean     Show link to pages and allow to edit answers?
+0 allowHtml                    boolean     Allow HTML at question-answers from the BE?
 0 joker                        boolean     Enable a joker-button?
 Works only with AJAX.
 0 ajax                         boolean     Enable the AJAX-version* of the quiz?
 0